Where design and craftsmanship artfully converge.

 Biedermeier: Quick Facts

-The term "Biedermeier" (in use since around 1900) refers to the style of German Art of the19th Century that flourished in painting, interior design and architecture, which was made between 1815 and 1848.
-It began with the time of the Congress of Vienna at the end of the Napoleonic Wars and ended with the onset of the European Revolutions.
+The term "Biedermeier" refers to the style of German Art of the19th Century that flourished in art, architecture and design, which was made between1815 and 1848.
+The period and its style of interior decoration are both called Biedermeier, which began with the time of the Congress of Vienna at the end of the Napoleonic Wars and ended with the onset of the European Revolutions.
 Thereafter Biedermeier celebrated a revival (also known as 2nd Biedermeier) at the end of the 19th century, lasting into the 1920s.

 As with most pieces of art, Biedermeier can be purchased from a variety of sources, and most experts agree that where you buy depends on your own level of expertise.
 Beginners should always start with a specialist dealer; a good dealer will offer a binding guarantee of its authenticity.